Our Village newsletter is called The Mosaic.

-Any contribution, article or notice should be emailed by 20th of the month to either
+From now on any contribution, article or notice should be emailed to either of them by 20th of the month.

 The Mosaic is funded by the generosity of sponsors, all of whom feature on the back page.
 We also receive generous donations from the Estate, the Parish Council and the Church.
 We deliver around 110 copies each month thanks to local volunteers as well as it being available to view or download via the below links.......